SongCanChen11/HMMs_SulfurCycle/README.md

 # Run the Demo
-The execution of the script on the Demo dataset (GTDB_r95_demo.faa) takes ~30 min with 5 threads
+The execution of the script on the Demo dataset (GTDB_r95_demo.faa) takes ~30 min on computer with 5 CPUs.
+The script will generated tabulated output for each sulfur-cycling gene in the Res directory.
+To run `hmmsearch.sh` on the full GTDB database, the `GTDB_r95_demo.faa` in the script should be replaced with the path to the dataset download from GTDB (https://gtdb.ecogenomic.org/).
 ```
 unzip HMMs.zip
 gunzip GTDB_r95_demo.faa.gz